 If you do have a plan, an auditor can review it and make sure the processes are as they should be.
 They can also give you insight about issues you are missing or may not know about.
 A helpful auditor will also be able to provide shortcuts you don’t know about; conversely, they may show you that the shortcuts your organization has enacted over time are creeping dangerously close toward non-compliance.

-Creating an Export Management and Compliance Program
+Creating an Export Compliance Program

 These 10 time-savings tips can not only help you save time creating and storing your export documents, they can help your company stay compliant with export regulations.
 That's why documenting these steps in a written manual can help ensure that your company follows these procedures.